-Financial support.
-This work was financed by the Swiss Federal Office for the Environment and the Swiss Federal Office for Meteorology through the GAW-CH Plus research projects 2018-2021.
+Acknowledgements.
+This work was financed by the Swiss federal office for the environment and the Swiss federal office for meteorology through the GAW-CH Plus research projects 2018-2021.
 The coating experiments were performed under the umbrella of the 18HLT02 AeroTox and 16ENV02 Black Carbon projects from the European Metrology Programme for Innovation and Research.
+The authors want to thank Konstantina Vasilatou (METAS), Daniel Kalbermatter (previously at METAS), Erich Wildhaber (previously at FHNW) and Josef Wüest (FHNW) for their support during the measurement campaigns.